jcarrasq/Shelter-Bed-App/README.md

 5. At this point the app should be running
 6. Go to signup page by manually adding 'signup' to the end of the website url (url will looks similar to this.. https://c95617fcb85e4434b2cedbc6fcc3ad3a.vfs.cloud9.us-east-1.amazonaws.com/signup)
 7. sign up a new account.
 Any username is fine.
 Email: nadia@example.com Password: qwertyuiop
+8. after creating the account, go to the home page and click the login link at the bottom of the page
-8. go to the users page by manually adding 'users' to the end of the website url (url will looks similar to this.. https://c95617fcb85e4434b2cedbc6fcc3ad3a.vfs.cloud9.us-east-1.amazonaws.com/users)
+8. after logging in, go to the users page by manually adding 'users' to the end of the website url (url will looks similar to this.. https://c95617fcb85e4434b2cedbc6fcc3ad3a.vfs.cloud9.us-east-1.amazonaws.com/users)
 9. Find and click the button that says INITIAL CONFIGURE ONLY >>> New Bed
 10. create the bed object, preferrably with an low integer like 0 or 2
 11. Initial setup is complete.